panjf2000/gnet/README.md

 ### Multiple Reactors + Goroutine-Pool Model

-You may ask me a question: what if my business logic in `Event.React()`  contains some blocking code which leads to a blocking in event-loop of `gnet`, what is the solution for this kind of situation？
+You may ask me a question: what if my business logic in `EventHandler.React`  contains some blocking code which leads to a blocking in event-loop of `gnet`, what is the solution for this kind of situation？

-As you know, there is a most important tenet when writing code under `gnet`: you should never block the event-loop in the `Event.React()`, otherwise it will lead to a low throughput in your `gnet` server, which is also the most important tenet in `netty`.
+As you know, there is a most important tenet when writing code under `gnet`: you should never block the event-loop in the `EventHandler.React`, otherwise it will lead to a low throughput in your `gnet` server, which is also the most important tenet in `netty`.

-And the solution for that would be found in the subsequent multiple-threads/goroutines model of `gnet`: 『Multiple Reactors with thread/goroutine pool』which pulls you out from the blocking mire, it will construct a worker-pool with fixed capacity and put those blocking jobs in `Event.React()` into the worker-pool to unblock the event-loop goroutines.
+And the solution for that would be found in the subsequent multiple-threads/goroutines model of `gnet`: 『Multiple Reactors with thread/goroutine pool』which pulls you out from the blocking mire, it will construct a worker-pool with fixed capacity and put those blocking jobs in `EventHandler.React` into the worker-pool to unblock the event-loop goroutines.

 This new networking model is under development and about to be delivered soon and its architecture diagram of new model is in here: